I had a Lenovo IdeaPad 320 with decent configuration — 4GB RAM, 1TB hard drive, 2.4 GHz Intel Core i3 processor.

 I still remember that my Ideapad 320 doesn’t come with many software, but has some junk programs that auto start up on their own…a little annoying!

 Fortunately, those pre-loaded apps and auto-runs can be uninstalled fairly easily.

 For example, if your Lenovo is with the latest Windows 10, just select the Start button > Settings > Apps.
 Then choose the program you want to remove, and then select Uninstall.

-Alternatively, you can use CleanMyPC the easier way.
+Alternatively, you can use CleanMyPC for the easier way.
 This program allows you to uninstall programs in batch, time-saving!
 Also, CleanMyPC can disable those auto-runs that are difficult to remove manually.

 The fewer programs/services on the startup list, the faster your Lenovo laptop will load to the first screen.

 2. Make sure your Lenovo is free of malware

 Malware, short for malicious software, can bog down the performance of any computer when infected.
 Malware tends to be sneaky and hide in the background.

-To see whether your Lenovo laptop is malware-free, the best way is to run a malware scan with Bitdefender Antivirus Plus, one of the best security software in the market today.
+To see whether your Lenovo laptop is malware-free, the best way is to run a malware scan with Bitdefender Antivirus Plus, one of the best security software in the market.

 3. Clean up the disk drive

 If you are using an old Lenovo, it’s probably loaded with a mechanical hard disk drive (HDD).
 For newer high-end Lenovo laptop, chances are it’s with a speedy solid-state drive (SSD).